 After a week, I went back to have my braces installed.
 I chose what color to put on the braces.
 My advice is to put a lip balm during this procedure because you will have to open your mouth for a long time that’ll make your lips dry.

-After that, expect for pain.
+After that, be ready for the pain.
 It’ll be difficult for the first weeks especially when eating.
 Soft foods will be your choice of food during this time.
 It was really painful for me too that I remember avoiding talking for days just as not to touch my teeth.
-But I remember that it will all get better and the result will be worth every pain.
+Just remember that it will all get better and the result will be worth every pain.